Diamond cluster forming tools make exterior panels shinejuin 2, 2017

 The San Francisco Transbay Transit Center is a massive $2 billion project comprising a ground-floor arcade, second-level bus terminal, and rooftop park.
 Designed by Pelli Clarke Pelli Architects, its quarter-mile-long, wraparound exterior features a vast crystalline screen that acts as an aluminum awning with the appearance of an original sculpture.
 The 132,000-square-foot screen—fabricated of 4,486 conjoined panels, each averaging 65 by 72 inches—encircles the entire 4-city-block building (see Figure 1).

-To achieve an inviting, light-emitting finish throughout this exterior panel structure, Architectural Systems Inc. fabricated a geometric pattern, punched inot the aluminum panels using forming tools supplied by Mate Precision Tooling.
+To achieve an inviting, light-emitting finish throughout this exterior panel structure, Architectural Systems Inc. fabricated a geometric pattern, punched inot the aluminum panels using forming tools supplied by Mate Precision Technologies.
 With 37 percent of the panels open, the hole design allows natural light and air to penetrate the building interior.

 The Science of Pattern